anquanscan/sec-tools/README.md

 [carhacking](https://github.com/daedalus/carhacking): car hacking tools
 [XSHOCK](https://github.com/capture0x/XSHOCK): XSHOCK Shellshock Exploit
 [grafana-selinux](https://github.com/georou/grafana-selinux): Grafana SELinux policy module for CentOS 7 & RHEL 7
 [offensive-cybersec-toolkit](https://github.com/tid4l/offensive-cybersec-toolkit): A central place for offensive (and sometimes not) cybersecurity tools and resources.
+[cve-bin-tool](https://github.com/intel/cve-bin-tool): The CVE Binary Tool helps you determine if your system includes known vulnerabilities.
+You can scan binaries for over 100 common, vulnerable components (openssl, libpng, libxml2, expat and others), or if you know the components used, you can get a list of known vulnerabilities associated with a list of components and versions.